Chatuge Dam Safety Modifications

 Clay County, North Carolina and Towns County, Georgia

 Chatuge Reservoir is located on the Hiwassee River.
 The reservoir is approximately 13 miles long and extends southeast from Chatuge Dam, located in Clay County, North Carolina, into Towns County, Georgia.
 Chatuge Reservoir is operated for many purposes, including flood damage reduction, power generation, water supply, recreation, and augmentation of downstream water flows.
-Chatuge Reservoir has a flood-storage capacity of 62,600 acre-feet between an elevation (El.) of 1918 and 1928 feet.
+Chatuge Reservoir has a flood storage capacity of 62,600 acre-feet between an elevation (El.) of 1918 and 1928 feet.

 TVA operates Chatuge Dam according to seasonal curves that guide operations.
 The guide curve represents idealized target operations, with a low point of El.
 1915 in the middle of February when flood risk is highest, and a high point of El.
 1926 around Memorial Day.
 The flood guide varies from El.
 1918 in the winter to El.
 1926 in the summer; all volume above the flood guide is reserved for flood control storage.
-Thus, in a year with normal rainfall, the water level in Chatuge Reservoir varies about 10 feet (ft) from summer to winter to provide seasonal flood storage.
+Thus, in a year with normal rainfall, the water level in Chatuge Reservoir varies about 10 feet from summer to winter to provide seasonal flood storage.

 During its program of dam safety risk assessments and integration of dam safety industry findings, TVA concluded the chute slab of the primary spillway at Chatuge Dam is in poor condition.
-TVA determined that the potential for removal of one or more sections of the chute slab during a rare, extreme flood event poses a dam safety risk outside of TVA tolerances.
+TVA determined that the potential for removal of one or more sections of the chute slab during a rare and extreme flood event poses a dam safety risk outside of TVA’s tolerances.
 TVA also investigated secondary sources of dam safety risk associated with internal erosion through the dam.
 TVA judged that the internal erosion risks were of lesser magnitude and within widely accepted tolerable risk guidelines.

 Public Involvement

-Meeting Recording
+Meeting Recordings

 Related Documents